-The somewhat newly renovated park is the main attraction of the town.
-The main water source is also located here, so anyone can come and enjoy it during the day.
-You need to pay 2₾ for entrance which is valid for a whole day.
+One of the best things to do in Borjomi is to walk endlessly in its central park.
+The somewhat newly renovated park is home to the main water source, so anyone can come and enjoy it during the day.
+You need to pay 2 GEL for entrance which is valid for a whole day.
 Come here to relax, people-watch, or enjoy some of the amusement rides.

 Drink the Borjomi water straight from the source